 The nature of the debate relies on the foundation of the axiomatic argument that the stock market is inherently unpredictable.
 The reason behind this is, on the one hand, the multiplicity of variables that contribute to the changing stock prices, starting with the economical, political, and sociological factors and ending with environmental changes and natural disasters.
 On the other hand, there’s also the irrational behavior of active agents, which makes it virtually impossible to predict the status of the stock market in the long term.

-What this means in practice is that modern machine learning algorithms designed for stock trading are never simple.
+What this means in practice is that modern algorithms used for machine learning in stock trading are never simple.
 They require a lot of knowledge of how the stock market works and the implementation of more sophisticated, non-linear algorithms.
 That’s why deep learning models have become the most popular solution for stock trading today.